pcdslab/Graph-DOM/README.md

    `conda activate graph-dom`
 10. Set parameters in `config.ini` file.
 See the [Config](#config) section for details about setting parameters.
 11. Run Graph-DOM using the following command: `python3 main.py`
 12. The program will generate pathways for each precursor and then analyze the pathways to generate families.
 Once completed, the output file and plots can located in the `output` directory.
-For details on the output files and plots, see the publication `Place holder for publication.`
+For details on the output files and plots, see the publication and cite: Tariq, Muhammad Usman, Dennys Leyvay, Francisco Alberto Fernandez Limaz, and Fahad Saeed.
+"Graph Theoretic Approach for the Analysis of Comprehensive Mass-Spectrometry (MS/MS) Data of Dissolved Organic Matter."
+In 2021 IEEE International Conference on Bioinformatics and Biomedicine (BIBM), pp. 3742-3746.
+IEEE, 2021.

 ## Config